Wise revenue grows 43% in Q1 as customer numbers jump

-LONDON, July 20 (Reuters) - Money transfer company Wise Plc (WISEa.L) on Tuesday said revenue reached 123.5 million pounds ($168.66 million) in the first quarter of its financial year, up 43% from a year earlier.
+LONDON (Reuters) -Money transfer company Wise Plc on Tuesday said revenue reached 123.5 million pounds ($168.66 million) in the first quarter of its financial year, up 43% from a year earlier.

 The London-based firm processed 16.4 billion pounds in cross border payments, up 54% year on year, it said in its first trading update as a public company.